-- Develop a collection that better reflects Canada’s history and distinctiveness.
+- Develop a collection that best reflects Canada’s history and distinctiveness.

-- Engage dynamic partnerships and networks across Canada and internationally for mutual benefit.
+- Engage in dynamic partnerships and networks across Canada and internationally for mutual benefit.

-- Ensure the Museum has the financial resources to carry out its mandate.
+- Ensure that the Museum has the financial resources to carry out its mandate.

 |▲ Results within 10% of target or surpassing target|